AnilKumar-Noolu/Resume-from-AWS-S3/README.md

 # Resume from AWS S3 and CloudFront :

+Here is the Link of my Resume from S3 Endpoint: http://anil-kumar.com.s3-website-us-east-1.amazonaws.com/

 In this Repo, i will explain how to host your resume on AWS S3 and use CloudFront to distribute it globally.

 Prerequisites: